What is HIV ARS?

 The HIV ARS Rash

-The basic rule of thumb is that if you have to hunt for a spot of rash on your body, it is not a HIV rash.
-A HIV rash is a generalised red rash that looks similar to measles.
+The basic rule of thumb is that if you have to hunt for a spot of rash on your body, it is not an HIV rash.
+An HIV rash is a generalised red rash that looks similar to measles.
 It comes on two to three days after a fever and lasts for at least two weeks.
 It is usually up to 1cm in diameter and almost always appears at the upper chest and shoulder areas.

 The HIV ARS Fever